Odiorne Point State Park

 Roots Food truck is closed for the season.

 This park is always open for recreation unless otherwise posted.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.
 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.

 The Seacoast Science Center is a 501(c)3 non-profit organization providing educational experiences at Odiorne Point State Park on behalf of New Hampshire State Parks.
-The Center is open daily, 10am-5-pm from mid-February-October 31; November 1-mid-February.
+The Seacoast Science is currently open Wednesdays-Sundays only from 10 am to 4 pm.